hyunjun/bookmarks/deep_learning.md

 * [How neural networks are trained](https://ml4a.github.io/ml4a/how_neural_networks_are_trained/)
 * [Information Theory of Neural Networks](https://towardsdatascience.com/information-theory-of-neural-networks-ad4053f8e177)
 * [Under The Hood of Neural Networks.
 Part 1: Fully Connected](https://towardsdatascience.com/under-the-hood-of-neural-networks-part-1-fully-connected-5223b7f78528)
+* [How Attractive Are You in the Eyes of Deep Neural Network?(https://towardsdatascience.com/how-attractive-are-you-in-the-eyes-of-deep-neural-network-3d71c0755ccc)

 ## ConvNets
 * [컨볼루셔널 뉴럴넷 (Convolutional Neural Network)](http://t-robotics.blogspot.com/2016/05/convolutional-neural-network_31.html)